NATO members willing to buy US weapons for Ukraine despite Greenland tensions

 Source: Alona Hetmanchuk, Ukraine's ambassador to NATO, speaking to journalists in Brussels, as reported by European Pravda

-She said that, given the level of transatlantic tension, there had been concerns that, amidst Greenland crises and partly, the negotiation process, it would be difficult to secure the outcome Ukraine needs in terms of military needs.
+She said that given the level of transatlantic tension, there had been concerns that amid the Greenland crisis and, to an extent, the negotiation process, it would be difficult to secure the outcome Ukraine requires in terms of military needs.

-However, Hetmanchuk reported there are currently no signs that the issue will affect funding for future purchases.
+However, Hetmanchuk said there are currently no signs that the issue will affect funding for future purchases.

-She said she did not hear representatives of any country indicate that they will withhold funding over differences with the US position on Greenland, or suggest that an imminent ceasefire would mean there is no longer an urgent need to provide money or weapons for Ukraine.
+She said she has not heard representatives of any country say that they will withhold funding over differences with the US position on Greenland, or suggest that an imminent ceasefire means there is no longer an urgent need to provide money or weapons for Ukraine.

-Hetmanchuk stressed that the problem and biggest obstacle to funding was an uneven distribution of the financial burden among allies.
-She added that some countries had already made several substantial contributions, while others had yet to make a single one.
+Hetmanchuk noted, however, that the uneven distribution of the financial burden among the Allies is a problem and the biggest obstacle to funding.
+She added that some countries have already made several substantial contributions while others have yet to make a single one.

 Background: